 June 10th, Andy Shea, Owner, Lexington Legends- Meeting Held at Lexington Legends Ball Park

-LEXINGTON, KY – The Rotary Club of Lexington will hold its weekly meeting Thursday, June 10 , at Lexington Legends Ball Park and via Zoom.
-The program will feature a program on the Lexington Legends.
-To attend via Zoom please email, email@example.com.
+LEXINGTON, KY – The Rotary Club of Lexington held its weekly meeting Thursday, June 10 , at Lexington Legends Ball Park and via Zoom.
+The meeting featured a program on the Lexington Legends.
+To attend via Zoom please email, firstname.lastname@example.org.
 To register for the in person meeting and pre pay lunch click here: Lexington Legends – June 10th

 Directions for the Meeting: Arrival time begins at 11:30.
 Enter Lexington Legend’s Ball Park off N. Broadway.
 Keep to the right once you enter .
 Parking is available down the 1st base side of the ball park.
 Walk to the Main Gate entrance and into the Tap Room.
 Check-in and pre-paid box lunches will be in the Tap Room.
 Beer will be for sale.
 Seating will be in the stands that are in the shade just right of home plate.